subatomicglue/fluid/FluidSim/README.md

-# Fluid simulation in C++ based on "Real-Time Fluid Dynamics for Games" by Jos Stam
+# Fluid simulation in C++ based on Stam's "Real-Time Fluid Dynamics for Games"

 Clone of https://github.com/surajiyer/Fluid-Simulation